muinmomin/PiCar/README.md

 # PiCar
-Python based RC car with live camera feed made with a Raspberry Pi and controlled through a website
+Python based RC car a with live camera feed made using a Raspberry Pi and controlled from a website